-Direct petrol injection is combined with a turbocharger or charge compression with a turbo and a supercharger working in tandem.
+Direct petrol injection is combined with a turbocharger or charge compression with a turbo and a supercharger (early variant 1.4 TSI engines only) working in tandem.
 This enhances the engine's combustion efficiency so the TSI engine power output is much higher than that of conventional, naturally aspirated engines.

 Torque when you want it

 On the TSI 1.4 160PS the engine-driven supercharger operates at lower revs, with the turbocharger - powered by the exhaust gases - joining in as engine speed rises.
 The supercharger is powered via a belt drive directly from the crankshaft.
 This provides maximum pulling power on demand, even at very low engine speeds.
 TSI engines are designed to deliver maximum torque from engine speeds as low as 1500 or 1750 rpm.
 And that has the twin benefit of not only increasing your driving pleasure but also cutting fuel consumption.

 We never stop refining our TSI technology.
 Some of our latest ideas for the 1.4 122 PS include:

 These range from a lightened cylinder head cover and a weight saving per camshaft to the refined design of the cylinder head itself.

 A new injector with six fuel bores for electronic direct injection helps achieve this.
 The injector jets have been realigned to give more efficient distribution of the fuel mixture in the combustion chamber.